Using his voice: How Macquarie media graduate is living the dream on regional radio | The Lighthouse

 The ABC breakfast show runs from 6.30am until 10am and covers a range of regional issues that are specific to the Central West and includes interviews, talkback and live music.

-“It's all about creating conversations for local audience, giving them a voice and reflecting their identity back to them as well.”
+“It's all about creating conversations for the local audience, giving them a voice and reflecting their identity back to them as well.”

 My Macquarie Life